dq-server/scripts/README.md

 ## Cron and autorun

-We have three `systemctl` services running on the server: one for Minecraft, an HTTP server for the map, and one for DynDNS updating.
+We have three `systemctl` services running on the server: one for Minecraft, Nginx server for the map, and one for DynDNS updating.
 They all start automatically after a reboot.

 `minecraft.service` also spawns a separate process that watches game logs to respond to our custom commands described above.